ntnn/vim-paperwork/README.md

 The final aim of this plugin is to provide a seamless interface to the users notes, while not needing many keybindings aside from the one opening the sidebar.

+#Install
+Install this plugin with your preferred plugin-manager.
+`paperwork.py` is required, install it either through `pip install paperworks` or clone the [github repo](https://github.com/ntnn/paperwork.py) and install it with setuptools.

 #Usage
 To add notebooks and notes the desired title can be inserted.
 Titles can be directly edited.